ronb12/EchoChat/README.md

 ## 🎨 Responsive Design

-EchoChat automatically adapts to all screen sizes:
+EchoDynamo automatically adapts to all screen sizes:

 - **Mobile**: Optimized for phones (320px+)
 - **Tablet**: Perfect for tablets (768px+)